JStaRFilms/JStarReplyBot/docs/features/owner_interception.md

 ### Hotfix 2025-12-25: Embed on Abort Bug
 - **Problem:** Bot embedded reply in memory even when send was aborted.
 - **Solution:** Changed `sendReplyWithSafeMode()` to return `boolean` (true=sent, false=aborted).
 Caller skips embed on abort.

+### Hotfix 2025-12-26: Owner Multimodal Support
+- **Problem:** Bot was "blind" to media sent by the owner, leading to redundant or confusing follow-ups.
+- **Solution:** Updated `handleOwnerMessage` and `OwnerInterceptService` to analyze and store media context from owner messages.
+- **Collaborative Prompt:** Updated AI prompt to include `ownerMediaContext`.